 Welcome to the chaplaincy and spiritual wellbeing page.

-This page offers resources for nurturing our spiritual side - you are welcome to use these resources whether or not you would consider yourself religious.
+This page offers resources for nurturing our spiritual life and for exploring the relationship between faith and some of the major themes in the current life of the world - you are welcome to use these resources whether or not you would consider yourself religious.

 If a resource applies only to a particular faith tradition, this will be indicated, and may be a good way to learn about a tradition you're less familiar with.
 You're very welcome to dip in - I'll aim to replenish these resources every so often, and especially with the changing of the seasons and the evolving context in which we find ourselves.